Kinto/kinto/docs/installation.rst

 ------------

-Kinto uses `Docker Compose <http://docs.docker.com/compose/>`_, which takes care of running and connecting PostgreSQL:
+Kinto uses `Docker Compose <http://docs.docker.com/compose/>`_, which takes care of running and connecting to a PostgreSQL container:

 ::